ClarkOhlenbusch/PatientPromptGenerator/README.md

 1. On the results page, you can regenerate prompts for specific patients by clicking the "Regenerate" button
 2. To regenerate all prompts, use the "Regenerate All" button

+Customizing prompt:
+Find the openai.ts file under the server -> lib.
+Search for the prompt and make desiered changes.

 ### Exporting Data

 1. On the results page, click the "Export CSV" button